 - In the bowl of your KitchenAid mixer, combine the eggs and milk (room temp), sourdough starter, flour and salt.
 Add the minced garlic.

 - Mix just until the ingredients are combined, making sure not to over-mix.

 - With gloves on, remove the popover pan from the oven and set on a hot plate.
 Pour the batter into the popover pan - fill each cavity 2/3 full.
 The last popover might have less batter for a smaller popover - that is OK.

-- Return the popover pan back to the oven.
+- With gloves on, put the popover pan back in the oven.
 Bake for 20 minutes at 450; reduce the heat to 400 and bake an additional 5-8 minutes.
 Avoid opening the oven during this time.

 - Serve fresh from the oven, with lots of butter.